 - 1. All income, including regular contributions and gifts; - 2.
 Student status, including for high school students who are 18 or over; - 3.
+Current assets, for applicants.
+Applicants to the voucher program will be required to provide third-party verification of all household assets before attending an eligibility briefing.
+Examples of third party documents include the most recent monthly bank statement for checking and saving accounts.
+Note that for HCV program purposes, "current assets" include assets disposed of for less than fair market value during the 2 years prior to the certification; - 4.
+Current assets, for participants.
+Participants must reverify their assets and asset income as part of the annual recertification, and at other times as requested by Pensacola Housing.; - 3.
 Current assets: net family assets total less than \$5,000.
 For both applicants and participants, if net family assets total less than \$5,000, self-declaration will be accepted as verification.
 Pensacola Housing's application form or recertification paperwork, which is signed by all adult family members, will serve as the declaration.
 No additional documentation (such as bank statements) will be required.
-Note that for HCV program purposes, "current assets" include assets

-- disposed of for less than fair market value during the 2 years prior to the certification; - 4.
+Note that for HCV program purposes, "current assets" include assets disposed of for less than fair market value during the 2 years prior to the certification: - 4.5.
 Current assets: net family assets total \$5,000 or more.
 For both applicants and participants, third-party verification documents (such as bank statements, warranty deeds, etc.) will be required when net family assets total \$5,000 or more.
-Note that for HCV program purposes, "current assets" include assets disposed of for less than fair market value during the 2 years prior to the certification; - 5.
-Child care expenses, in situations where paying for child care allows an adult family member to be employed, to seek employment, or to further his or her education; - 6.
+Note that for HCV program purposes, "current assets" include assets disposed of for less than fair market value during the 2 years prior to the certification; - 5.6.
+Child care expenses, in situations where paying for child care allows an adult family member to be employed, to seek employment, or to further his or her education: - 6.7.
 Disability status of a household member.
-Verification will be used only for determination of preferences, allowances or deductions; - 7.
-Total medical expenses of all family members, in households whose head, spouse or co-head is elderly or disabled, for the purpose of determining the medical expense deduction; - 8.
+Verification will be used only for determination of preferences, allowances or deductions; - 7.8.
+Total medical expenses of all family members, in households whose head, spouse or co-head is elderly or disabled, for the purpose of determining the medical expense deduction; - 8.9.
 Disability assistance expenses.
-Verification of this category will include only those costs associated with attendant care or auxiliary apparatus for a disabled household member, the use of which allows any adult household member, including the disabled household member, to be employed; - 9.
-Citizenship or eligible immigrant status; - 10.
-Social Security Numbers, for all family members who have been assigned a Social Security Number; and - 11.
+Verification of this category will include only those costs associated with attendant care or auxiliary apparatus for a disabled household member, the use of which allows any adult household member, including the disabled household member, to be employed; - 9.10.
+Citizenship or eligible immigrant status;

+- 10.11.
+Social Security Numbers, for all family members who have been assigned a Social Security Number; and - 41.12.
 Verification of reduction in benefits for non-compliance.
 Pensacola Housing will not process a reduction in tenant rent if the reduction is based on reduction of welfare benefit because of fraud or non-compliance.
 Before denying a family's request for such a tenant rent reduction, Pensacola Housing will obtain written verification from the welfare agency stating that the family's benefits were reduced for fraud or non-compliance.